 Other local drinks are ouzo, tsipoura, metaxa.
 Tsipoura is the local firewater!
 This is distilled from the residue of the grapes after making wine.
 You will probably find you come across this whether you want to or not, as it is very often served, complimentary, at the end of a meal.

 Meals included in the holiday:

-Breakfast - daily

-One dinner at the hotel and one lunch in a local restaurant.
+Breakfast - daily One dinner and one lunch

 Taking food into EU countries